 Each Letterland character has a personality and lives in a realistic environment filled with alliterative objects.
 By integrating phonics with life experience, they provide children with a systematic and motivating framework for learning all 44 sounds and their spellings and for developing full literacy.

-For more details on what other people have said about the Letterland system click on the links below:
+For more details on what academics have said about Letterland, please use the links below.